Profitbase/Episode-Docs/articles/invision/docs/webfunctions/runsqlscripts.md

 <br/>

 `ExecuteScalarByIdAsync`
 Asynchronusly executes a SQL Script, specified by its object id, and returns the value in the first column in the first row from the result set.

+> [!NOTE]
-Note that the SQL Script must be configured to return data.
+> The SQL Script must be configured to return data.

 ```csharp
 Task<T> ExecuteScalarByIdAsync<T>(string scriptId,  Dictionary<string, object> paramValues = null)